jdede/tools/README.md

 =====================

 This repository contains some configurations and scripts used on my systems.
-I mainly use Linux Mint Debian Edition (LMDE), but everything should normally work on every \*nix system.
+I mainly use Linux Mint Debian Edition (LMDE), but most of them should work on every \*nix system.

 **Feel free to contribute and improve the tools!**